fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/New-AzureSBAuthorizationRule.md

 ```

 ### -EntityName
-The entity name to apply rule at.
+Specifies the entity name to apply rule at.

 ```yaml
 Type: String